ampretia/fabric-application-examples/docs/Running-Commercial-Paper-Contract.md

 - Node chaincode needs node v8.9.x   (as this uses GRPC that has native modules you'll need python)
 - Running fabric will need to have docker
-- Development is best with VScode**
+- Development is best with VSCode

 It will be useful to have several command windows open:
 - one for showing the logs streamed from the docker containers.